Program Description

 Planting Guidelines:

-c.
-A minimum of three different tree species should be used for all plantings funded by an approved WAY funding mechanism (WAY, DCNR, K10, other).
+- A minimum of three different tree species should be used for all plantings funded by an approved WAY funding mechanism (NFWF, DCNR, others).

 Eligible Costs (not limited to):